flexcompute/tidy3d/docs/source/faq.rst

 How is using Tidy3D billed?
 ---------------------------

 The `Tidy3D client <https://pypi.org/project/tidy3d/>`_ that is used for designing simulations and analyzing the results is free and open source.
-We only bill the run time of the solver on our server, taking only the compute time into account (as opposed to overhead e.g. during uploading).
-When a task is uploaded to our servers, we will print the maximum incurred cost in Flex units.
-This cost is also displayed in the online interface for that task.
-This value is determined by the cost associated with simulating the entire time stepping specified.
-If early shutoff is detected and the simulation completes before the full time stepping period, this cost will be pro-rated.
+We only bill runs on our server, with a cost that is defined entirely by the simulation details.
+The maximum cost that a simulation can incur can be verified in advance, and is also displayed at the start of a run.
+This value is determined by the estimated "computational weight" of the simulation, which is the expected amount of compute time and resources that will be needed to complete the task.
+For FDTD simulations, if early shutoff is detected, then the part of the cost that is due to the time stepping will be pro-rated.
+However, the pro-rated charge cannot be smaller than 10% of the original Flex Credit estimate, due to the overhead incurred in allocating resources.
-For more questions or to purchase Flex units, please contact us at ``support@flexcompute.com``.
+For more questions or to purchase Flex Credits, please contact us at ``support@flexcompute.com``.

 What are the units used in the simulation?
 ------------------------------------------